abshinn/abshinn.github.io/about.md

 permalink: /about/
 ---

-This is a blog about data science, neato visualizations, and interesting computational tidbits.
-My background is in planetary science, but I ended up falling in love with all things data - so, I am set out to become a data scientist at [Zipfian Academy](http://zipfianacademy.com).
+This is a blog about data science, a place where I can share data science nuggets, useful computational tidits, and neato visualizations.
+My background is in planetary science, but I ended up falling in love with all things data - so, I set out to become a data scientist at [Zipfian Academy](http://zipfianacademy.com).

 _this blog is powered by_ [_jekyll_](http://jekyllrb.com/)